LoanCaecke/FRONTEND_MENTOR/README.md

 # Next on list :

-- Challenge 7
-- Challenge 8
-- Challenge 9
-- Challenge 10
-- Challenge 11
-- Challenge 12
-- Challenge 13
-- Challenge 14
-- Challenge 15
+- Challenge 10 to 15

-- Readme.md of challenges
+- Readme.md of challenges (sorry i'm messy with side projects)
 - Refactor archi according to difficulty level
 - deploy "NEWBIES" challenges